mbaronetti/spotify-dash/README.md

 There are two parts to it, the auth-server, and the client.

-For authentication, "web-api-auth-examples" package was used. https://github.com/spotify/web-api-auth-examples
+For authentication, "web-api-auth-examples" was used. https://github.com/spotify/web-api-auth-examples

 ## How to use